RiverLink Account FAQs

 Once a vehicle crosses a tolled bridge, the vehicle is in the RiverLink system.
 All outstanding tolls and fees must be paid before setting up a RiverLink prepaid account.

-Tolls owed can be reduced to the lower, transponder rate and late fees waived by setting up a prepaid RiverLink account before that account reaches collection status (fourth toll invoice).
+Tolls owed can be reduced to the lower, transponder rate and late fees waived by setting up a prepaid RiverLink account.
+This offer is available once per license plate.
 Account conversion is available online, by calling RiverLink customer service or by visiting a RiverLink customer service center.
 To check online to see if you qualify for this one-time conversion offer, click the “Pay Invoice Online” link below, go to the “Invoices and Payment Plans” section, then enter the invoice number and license plate.

 I have an account; why did I also receive an invoice?